Sign up for our next YouTube camp here.

 We finished off doing a little bit of filming, and getting a feel for what things were going to look like, and any tweaks that we might need to make to our storyboard.

-For Day 2 our main focus was going to be recording, and getting some footage.
+For Day 2 our main focus was recording, and getting some footage.
 We weren't too worried about the editing part, or many special effects but we wanted to make sure we had most of the footage we wanted to capture for our film.
 We started class doing a little bit of tweaking to our storyboard, and adding in any new stuff that we had thought of over the week away from class.

 We had a total blast filming, lots of laughs, and good bloopers that we are going to throw into the movie as well.
 I think we learned a lot about what wasn't going to work, and what would work.
 I think we also started to really focus in on the specific things that the kids wanted to do, and what was possible within our means.